kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

     }
 }
 ```
+{: data-title="/_sass/page-layout.scss" .code-title }

 Rather than just use the default Helvetica font, let's stylize our family a bit to make it pop.

-I've chosen to import the Ubuntu font from Google Fonts, and specified the variable in my `variables.scss`:
+I've chosen to import the Ubuntu font from Google Fonts, and added the variable:

 ```scss
 @import url('https://fonts.googleapis.com/css?family=Ubuntu');
 $base-font : 'Ubuntu', serif;
 ```
+{: data-title="/_sass/variables.scss" .code-title }

 Create a new `typography.scss` sheet (be sure to import it in `site.scss`), and add to the body: